 Governmental funds use the modified accrual basis of accounting.
 Under the modified accrual basis, revenues are recognized when susceptible to accrual (i.e., when they become both measurable and available).
 "Measurable" means the amount of the transaction can be determined, and "available" means collectible within the current period or soon enough thereafter to be used to pay the liabilities of the current period.
-The District considers property and other taxes as available if they are collected within 60 days after year end.
+The District considers property and other taxes as available if they are collected within 60 days after year-end.
 A one-year availability period is used for revenue recognition for all other governmental fund revenues.
 Expenditures, other than principal and interest on bonds and notes payable, compensated absences and claims and judgments, are recorded when the related fund liability is incurred.
-Principal and interest on bonds and notes payable, compensated absences and claims and judgments are recorded as fund liabilities when due and unpaid.
+Principal and interest on bonds and notes payable, when due and unpaid.